 What Size of Computers & Laptops Are Accepted?

 Cohen and most other recycling companies will accept any size and brand of laptops.
-The size, weight, and condition of the laptops will determine the monetary value or applicability of fees.
+The size, weight, and condition of the laptops will determine the monetary value.

 Can I Recycle My Printer Too?